api4ai/img-bg-removal-cars-examples/python/requests/README.md

-# API4AI car image background removal
+# API4AI car image background removal sample

-This directory contains a minimalistic sample that sends requests to the API4AI Brand Recognition API.
+This directory contains a minimalistic sample that sends requests to the API4AI Car Image Background Removal API.
 The sample is implemented in `python` using [requests](https://pypi.org/project/requests/) module.